smartywebdev0119/microservice-spring/section_10/README.md

 </project>
 ```
 - Open the SpringBoot main class **GatewayserverApplication.java** .
 We can always identify the main class in a Spring Boot project by looking for the annotation **@SpringBootApplication**.
-On top of this main class, please add annotation **'@EnableEurekaClient'**.
 Add a routing configurations by creating a @Bean **RouteLocator** like we discussed in the course.
 After making the changes your **GatewayserverApplication.java** class should like below,

 ### \gatewayserver\src\main\java\com\eaztbytes\gatewayserver\GatewayserverApplication.java